Un Chien Andalou: Synopsis

-The subsequent title card reads "Sixteen years ago".
-We see the second young man's face for the first time (and discover that he is also played by Pierre Batcheff) as he admires the art supplies and books on the table near the wall and forces the first young man to hold two of the books as he stares at the wall.
-The first young man eventually shoots the second young man when the books abruptly turn into revolvers.
-The second young man, now in a meadow, dies while swiping at the back of a nude female figure which suddenly disappears into thin air.
+"Sixteen years ago", the second man admires art supplies and books on the table near the wall and forces the first man to hold two of the books as he stares at the wall.
+The first man eventually shoots the second when the books abruptly turn into revolvers.
+The second man, now in a meadow, dies while swiping at the back of a nude female figure which suddenly disappears into thin air.
 A group of men come and carry his corpse away.

-The young woman returns to the apartment and sees a death's-head moth.
-The first young man sneers at her as she retreats and wipes his mouth off his face with his hand.
-The young woman very nervously applies some lipstick in response.
-Subsequently, the first young man makes the young woman's armpit hair attach itself to where his mouth would be on his face through gestures.
-The young woman looks at the first young man with disgust, and leaves the apartment sticking her tongue out at him.

-As she exits her apartment, the street is replaced by a coastal beach, where the young woman meets a third man with whom she walks arm in arm.
+The woman returns to the apartment and sees a death's-head moth.
+The first man sneers at her as she retreats and wipes his mouth off his face with his hand; her armpit hair then attaches itself to where his mouth had been.
+She looks at him with disgust and leaves the apartment while sticking her tongue out.
+As she exits her apartment, the street is replaced by a coastal beach, where she meets a third man with whom she walks arm in arm.
 He shows her the time on his watch and they walk near the rocks, where they find the remnants of the first young man's nun's clothing and the box.
-They seem to walk away clutching each other happily and make romantic gestures in a long tracking shot.
-However, the film abruptly cuts to the final shot with a title card reading "In Spring", showing the couple buried in beach sand up to their elbows, motionless and perhaps dead.
+They walk away clutching each other happily and making romantic gestures.
+"In Spring", the couple are buried in sand up to their elbows, motionless.